Loading

 Case Insight: Redeploying Pharmaceutical Manufacturing Equipment

-A recent pharmaceutical manufacturing project demonstrates how specialist plants and equipment can be successfully repositioned into global markets.
+A recent project highlights how specialist equipment can be repositioned in global markets.

 Following the closure of a pharmaceutical production facility, Hilco APAC was engaged to manage the valuation, marketing, and sale of complex manufacturing assets.
-This included advanced blow-fill-seal equipment that attracted strong international buyer interest and achieved exceptional sales outcomes.
-Read the full project overview here.
+This included advanced blow-fill-seal equipment, which attracted strong international interest and delivered strong sales outcomes.

-By combining market-based valuation with targeted global marketing, these assets were efficiently redeployed, delivering strong results for the seller while enabling buyers to secure critical production equipment without extended manufacturing lead times.
+By combining market-based valuation with targeted global marketing, the assets were redeployed efficiently.
+This supported the seller in maximising value while enabling buyers to secure critical equipment without extended lead times.

 Why Secondary Markets Matter

-For pharmaceutical and plastics manufacturers alike, secondary markets offer tangible advantages:
+For pharmaceutical and plastics manufacturers, secondary markets provide clear advantages:

-For asset owners, a structured monetisation approach ensures surplus, idle, or end-of-life equipment is positioned to achieve maximum market value.
+For asset owners, a structured monetisation approach ensures surplus or idle equipment is positioned to achieve appropriate market value.

 Strategic Considerations for Asset Owners

-Partnering with specialists who understand both the assets and the industries they serve allows organisations to navigate complex asset decisions with confidence.
+Working with specialists who understand both the assets and their markets allows organisations to make more informed decisions and manage complexity with greater confidence.

 Wholesale Services